5 new books to read this week

 (Review by Prudence Wade)

-2. Ungrateful by Angela Chadwick is published in hardback by Dialogue Books, priced £18.99 (ebook £7.99).
+4. Unlawful Killings by Her Honour Wendy Joseph QC is published in hardback by Doubleday, priced £20 (ebook £9.99).
 Available now

-Ungrateful tells the story of Cat, a woman who missed out on university as a teenager, and now, in a relationship that is comfortable but unfulfilling, finds herself trying to make up for lost time.
-This is a book that tries to be many things – a tale of second chances, relationships and a social commentary.
-At times it feels bogged down in unnecessary detail.
-Cat is a complicated, flawed and interesting protagonist, but some of the secondary characters could do with further exploration.
-While the reader feels for the plight of some, such as Cat’s alcoholic mother Bernice and her colleague Laura, there is a sense of wanting to know more about their backstories.
-The novel is readable, but unlikely to stay in the reader’s mind after it is finished.
+Her Honour Wendy Joseph QC tells it how she sees it, with this insightful and sensitive chronicle of human tragedy played out in the courtroom.
+The recently retired judge, who was one of only a handful of women to sit full-time at the Old Bailey, has penned six stories based on her experiences of homicide cases.
+They provide a unique view from the judge’s bench, giving the opportunity for the reader to effectively don the ceremonial robes and wig themselves.
+Anyone hoping to glean some insider knowledge of famous murders may be disappointed, as none of the tales Joseph produced during her lockdown writing relate specifically to any one of the many murder and manslaughter trials she presided over in her career.
+But by condensing and weaving together facts from many different cases and pouring them into stories, she brings together a wider truth.
+This is fresh, compelling, well-written and unflinchingly authentic.
+From the first page, Joseph explodes the myth of criminal judges being out of touch with the real world.
+Not just one for true crime buffs.

 HARDBACK (FICTION)